Table of Contents

 The next level in learning hand coordination is playing arpeggios.
 This is done by holding down chord shapes with your left hand and plucking the strings using the right, the picking hand, in various patterns.
 The notes are sustained throughout each bar.

-Arpeggios are the essence of finger style guitar.
+Arpeggios are the essence of the fingerstyle guitar.
 The multitude of chord voicings and progressions possible make this an endless journey.
-If you have the basic open chords down and some common right-hand fingerpicking patterns down, though, you can play the majority of the songs out there.
+You can play most of the songs out there if you have the essential open chords and some common right-hand fingerpicking patterns.

 Easy fingerstyle songs to learn